Bergamo/widgets-spa-go-api/README.md

 Simple REST API app with Go and MongoDB

 # Dependencies
--go 1.8
+- go 1.8
+- MongoDB

 # Instructions
-- Clone the repository;
+- Clone the repository inside the go workspace
 - Install project dependencies (To install all dependencies of a Golang project or golang projects recursively with the go getcommand, change directory into the project and simply run:):
 ```sh
 $ go get ./...